-Within the context of the holistic well-being and health education of students, the Wellness Resource Center works in three primary focus areas: sexual violence prevention and response; substance use education and abuse prevention; and mental health promotion and suicide prevention.
-These themes touch all CC students' lives and Center strives to equip students with the tools to navigate challenges and participate in campus life in ways that are inclusive, trauma informed, and consent oriented.
+Within the context of the holistic well-being and health education of students, the Wellness Resource Center works in three primary focus areas: sexual health, sexual violence prevention and response; substance use education and harm reduction; and mental health promotion and suicide prevention.
+These themes touch all CC students' lives and the Wellness Resource Center strives to equip students with the tools to navigate challenges and participate in campus life in ways that are inclusive, trauma informed, and consent oriented.